enkidevs/curriculum/linux/user-and-file-management/bash-environment/adding-directories-to-your-path.md

 ---
 ## Quiz

- ### when is the ~/.bashrc file run?
+### When is the ~/.bashrc file run?

 When is the ~/.bashrc file run?

-answers:
+???

-  - Whenever a new terminal is opened
+* Whenever a new terminal is opened
-  - Once every boot
+* Once every boot
-  - Once for every user login
+* Once for every user login
-  - Every thirty minutes
+* Every thirty minutes